-Beware of using too much industry jargon.
+- Beware of using too much industry jargon.

 Telling Stories during Interviews

 Think about how you can describe your experiences and skill areas to an employer in the form of a story.

 Explain the situation you were in (or the problem you were responsible for), tell what action you took, and list the results.
 Successful candidates can demonstrate “hands-on” action with results.

 Prepare three or four examples of how you’ve used each of the key skills you have identified.

 “Tell Me About Yourself” – The Toughest Question in the Interview